Join us as we break the fast

 Senior Pastor, Gethsemane Baptist Church

+As we started 2025, we did so with a church-wide fast, based upon the Daniel Fast in the bible.
 The Daniel Fast follows the example of the prophet Daniel, who sought God with humility, focus, and unwavering commitment (Daniel 10:2–3).
 Daniel’s fast was not motivated by ritual but by a longing to understand God’s will.
 His intentional separation from food and distractions positioned him to receive divine revelation.
 In this same spirit, we offer ourselves to God over these 21 days — presenting our minds, bodies, and spirits to be shaped by His presence.

-As Gethsemane Baptist Church embraces our 2026 theme, “All In”, we commit ourselves fully to God’s calling.
-This Devotional is designed to guide our congregation through Scripture, reflection, and intentional prayer.
+As we embrace our 2026 theme together GBC, we commit ourselves fully to God’s calling.
+This year’s devotionals were written by one of very own members, Rev. Dr. Unnia Pettus, and she has sought the Lord again for this year’s devotionals that guide us each and every day.
+They are a wonderful blessing and testament that will help center us as we seek the Lord.
+This Devotional is designed to guide our congregation through scripture, reflection, and intentional prayer.
 Each day highlights a biblical figure whose life models the themes that shape our mission: being All In, strengthening our Family of Faith, Building Up the Kingdom of God, practicing Evangelism, walking in Discipleship, and living as faithful Stewards of God’s gifts.
-May these next 21 days deepen your walk with the Lord and strengthen our unity as a family of faith, building up the Kingdom of God.

 For Christ,